drmlazer11/drmlazer11.github.io/_posts/2016-02-08-The-Importance-Of-Animation.md

 <p>After a few minutes of walking around, Alana and I sat down with her co-founder to discuss their business.
 ALEX, which stands for Anyone's Learning EXperience, is trying to become the Expedia of college classrooms.
 For instance, if a JavaScript course is being taught at Northeastern, and its capacity is 25 students but only 20 signed up, third parties can purchase those classroom seats for a discounted price.
 Right now, ALEX is in an iLab competition to raise baseline funding from the university.
 If they win the grant and continue pursuing their venture, I told Alana I'd be more than happy to advise her on design issues, as I'm a huge fan of EdTech.</p>

 <p>But discussing ALEX isn't the purpose of this post.
 I'm actually writing because of a question that came up during our conversation.
 Sergio, one of Alana's co-founders, asked me what my favorite aspect of interfaces was.
-I needed to think for a few seconds and then asked him to give me more time in thinking, as it's quite deep.</p>
+I thought about it for a few seconds and then asked him to give me more time in thinking, as it's quite deep.</p>

 <p>"Animation!
 Animation is my favorite aspect of interfaces," I emailed Sergio the next day.</p>